Annual report 1998-1999 chapter 2 the work of the court

 Under the new regime, applications are filed in the Court and not the National Native TitleTribunal (“the Tribunal”).
 Applications which satisfy the Court’s requirements are referred tothe Tribunal which applies a registration test to determine whether the native title applicanthas the right to negotiate.
 The Tribunal will also mediate applications referred to it by theCourt.

 When the amendments commenced, 794 native title determination applications before theTribunal were taken to be filed with the Court.
 In addition, some 58 matters were alreadybefore the Court having been referred by the Tribunal under s 74 of the old Native Title Act.
+As at 30 June 1999, the Court had before it 830 native title determination applications.

 To ensure that the Court’s enhanced native title jurisdiction is dealt with efficiently, thefollowing key management initiatives were implemented during the reporting year.

-The Court has introduced a national allocation protocol for the case management and listing of nativetitle matters.
-Under the protocol, each case is allocated provisionally to a judge (“the Provisional DocketJudge”) who, with the assistance of a Deputy Registrar for Native Title, is responsible for managing the case initially.
+case initially.
 The provisional allocation usually continues while the matter is being considered forregistration by the Native Title Registrar, and, where relevant, while it is in active mediation with theTribunal.
 When the matter requires substantive action (such as the hearing of a contentious interlocutoryapplication), or is ready for a main hearing, the matter is referred to the Court’s Native Title Secretariatfor substantive allocation to a trial judge.

 The Court has recruited experienced staff in the positions of Deputy Registrar forNative Title and native title case managers.
 These officers assist the Provisional DocketJudge in the review hearing process, and help applicants and parties to a native titleproceeding in the practice and procedure of the Court.